superfaceai/cli/README.md

 ## `superface check`

-Checks if specified capability is correctly set up in super.json and has profile and map with corresponding version, scope, name, use case definitions and provider
+Checks if specified capability is correctly set up in super.json, has profile and map with corresponding version, scope, name, use case definitions and provider

 ```
 USAGE